What is Days Inventory Outstanding (DIO)?

 Risk of Faulty Average Inventory

-DIO Alone not Sufficient
+DIO Alone is not Sufficient

-How to Improve Days Sales of Inventory Ratio?
+How to Improve Days Inventory Outstanding?

-- Focus on building advance order book so that the planning of inventory becomes even more efficient.
+- Focus on building an advance order book so that the planning of inventory becomes even more efficient.